 The magnetic window cleaner is one of those clever devices that have the potential to solve your dilemma.
 With its help, the cleaning of hard to reach window corners turn into a child’s play.
 Here’s how to know if this little tool is worth your investment.

 What is a magnetic window cleaner?

-The magnetic window cleaner is a plastic tool with two magnetic parts that stick together from both sides of the window.
+A magnetic window cleaner is a plastic tool with two magnetic parts that stick together from both sides of the window.
 The one part from the inside is made with a handle to hold on so you can guide the cleaner.
-For safety reasons most of the cleaners come with a string that may have a length of up to six meters.
+For safety reasons, most of the cleaners come with a string that may have a length of up to six meters.
 Before you start using the device you have to attach the string to your window.
 This step is necessary to secure the outside magnet from falling, and you’re good to go.

 There are different sizes that range in price.
 The cleaner comes with different magnets as well depending what type are the window panes you would like to clean.
 The cheapest magnetic window cleaner is equipped with smaller magnets and is intended for thin, single glazed window glass.
-For thick double glazed windows you should use the medium window cleaner which has much more powerful magnets.
+For thick double glazed windows, you should use the medium window cleaner which has much more powerful magnets.
 Other models come with very strong magnets for extremely thick glass panels.

 The magnetic window cleaner package usually includes:

 - 2 magnets parts;

 - Spare rubber squeegees;

 The only thing you need besides the tool is a bucket, a dish-washing liquid or all-purpose liquid cleaner and some elbow grease.
 Here is a step-by-step breakdown of the process: